 Reema (Hollow Panel) Type PRC Houses

-Classified as being ‘Defective’ by the Secretary of State under Part XVI of the Housing Act 1985, in England & Wales unless subject to approved repair.
+Classified aS ‘Defective’ by the Secretary of State under Part XVI of the Housing Act 1985, in England & Wales unless subject to approved repair.

 Manufactured by Reema Construction Ltd of Salisbury Wiltshire was formed in 1948.
 Approximately 17,600 houses of this type were known to have been built between 1945 and 1966 (16,000 England, 1,600 Wales) in both house and bungalow format.
 The system was also used to construct low and high rise flats.